sebastian-landl-gofore/rag-playground/readme.md

    ```

    What model should I pull?
    Models come in different sizes.
 The bigger they are the more RAM (or VRAM) they need and they often also require more compute.
-Models have a namne and size which in the ollama context is specified like this: _name:size_.
+Models have a name and size which in the ollama context is specified like this: _name:size_.
 A small starting point could be [gemma3n:e4b](https://ollama.com/library/gemma3n).
 If you have more (or less) power to spare, you may try an appropriately sized version of [gemma3](https://ollama.com/library/gemma3) or [mistral-small:24b](https://ollama.com/library/mistral-small3.2).
 Regarding size: you need to have enough memory to accomodate the model itself and you need some reserves for the context on top.
 Ultimately this depends on the context size you specify, but calculate a couple of GB to get started.

 3. List pulled models:
    ```bash